Shreyuuu10/Task-2---Data-visualization-and-storytelling-/README.md

 Filters & Slicers
 Show Image

-🧠 Design Principles Followed
+Design Principles Followed

-Chose the right chart type for each insight (bar for brand comparison, donut for category share, scatter for price analysis) Clean layout with a consistent dark navy + amber color theme KPI cards at the top for instant high-level understanding Every visual has a clear title and data labels for context Focus on business insights — discount strategy, brand dominance, pricing tiers A single summary dashboard page tells the full story at a glance
+Right chart for the data — bar for brand comparison, donut for category share, scatter for pricing spread Clean, consistent theme — navy + amber palette with no clutter or overuse of colors KPI cards first — instant high-level understanding before diving into charts Context in every visual — clear titles and data labels on each chart Single summary page — the full business story visible at a glance

-⏱ Time Period
+Tools Used
-Product data snapshot — DMart catalog analysis
+ToolPurposePower BI DesktopDashboard creation & visual storytellingDAXCalculated measures and KPIsCSV (DMart dataset)Source data

-👩‍💻 Author
+Author
 Shreya
-Data Analyst Internship — Elevate Labs
+Data Analyst Internship · Elevate Labs